persai-lab/2024-EDM-Pareto-TAMKOT/README.md

-# Transition-Aware Multi-Activity Knowledge Tracing (TAMKOT)
+# Exploring Simultaneous Knowledge and Behavior Tracing (Pareto-TAMKOT)
 Code for our paper:

  S. Zhao, and S. Sahebi.
 Exploring Simultaneous Knowledge and Behavior Tracing.
 In Proceedings of The 13th International Conference on Educational Data Mining (EDM 2024).

 If you have any questions, please email szhao2@albany.edu

-## TAMKOT Network Architecture:
+## Pareto-TAMKOT Network Architecture:

 ![Pareto-tamkot](model.png)